Training-Free Policy Violation Detection via Activation-Space Whitening in LLMs: Evaluation

 \subsection{Dataset \& Contrastive Data Construction}

-\paragraph{Benchmark.} We evaluate our method on the \textit{DynaBench} benchmark~\cite{hoover2025dynaguard}, using its manually curated test split designed to assess policy compliance in multi-turn user–agent dialogues.
-Each sample includes a policy defined as a set of one or more textual rules the model must follow and a dialogue labeled as either \textit{in-policy} (compliant) or \textit{out-of-policy} (violating), see dialogue example in Appendix~\ref{appendix:Example of Policy-Guided Dialogue}.
-The test set spans twelve \textit{business impact categories}, covering diverse domains such as regulatory compliance, information leakage, user experience, and brand reputation.
-See Appendix~\ref{appendix:data_stats} for detailed statistics.
+\paragraph{Benchmarks.} We evaluate our method on the \textit{DynaBench} benchmark~\cite{hoover2025dynaguard}, using its manually curated test split to assess policy compliance in multi-turn user–agent dialogues.
+Each sample includes a policy defined as a set of one or more textual rules that the model must follow, and a dialogue labeled as either \textit{in-policy} (compliant) or \textit{out-of-policy} (violating): see dialogue example in Appendix~\ref{appendix:Example of Policy-Guided Dialogue}.
+The test set spans twelve \textit{business impact categories}, covering diverse domains such as regulatory compliance, information leakage, user experience, and brand reputation (see Appendix~\ref{appendix:data_stats} for detailed statistics).
+We additionally evaluate generalization to a distinct policy setting derived from \textit{$\tau$-bench}~\cite{yao2024tau}, which we describe and analyze separately in ~\ref{subsec:generalization}.
+Unless stated otherwise, all quantitative results and analyses in the following sections are reported on \textit{DynaBench}, which serves as our primary benchmark.

-\paragraph{Contrastive data generation.} To construct representative data for computing the whitening matrices and threshold calibration, we generate rule-specific contrastive datasets for each DynaBench policy.
-Each policy is decomposed into its constituent rules, and for each rule, an LLM-based generator (GPT-4o) produces three natural-language prompts that explicitly or implicitly query the rule.
-For each prompt, the LLM synthesizes four contrastive samples in a realistic conversational style, where each pair consists of a \textit{good response} adhering to the rule (in-policy) and a \textit{bad response} deliberately violating it (out-of-policy).
-See Appendix~\ref{appendix:contrastive} for an illustrative example.
+\paragraph{Contrastive Data Generation.} To construct representative data for computing the whitening matrices and threshold calibration, we generate rule-specific contrastive datasets for each DynaBench policy.
+Each policy is decomposed into its constituent rules, and for each rule, an LLM-based generator (GPT-5.1) produces natural-language prompts that explicitly or implicitly query the rule.
+For each prompt, the LLM synthesizes contrastive sample pairs in a realistic conversational style, each consisting of a \textit{good response} adhering to the rule (in-policy) and a \textit{bad response} deliberately violating it (out-of-policy).
+An illustrative example is provided in Appendix~\ref{appendix:contrastive}.

+\paragraph{Contrastive Data Validation.} To ensure data quality, we use an LLM-based validator (GPT-5.1) that assesses whether a dialogue complies with a given policy, producing a binary in-policy or out-of-policy judgment.
+We first assess the validator’s reliability by measuring its agreement with ground-truth labels on the DynaBench test set, then apply it to our generated contrastive data to verify consistency between the validator’s predictions and the generation labels.
+High agreement in both settings confirms that our contrastive data reflects the same policy-adherence patterns as the benchmark.
+Detailed metrics are reported in Appendix~\ref{app:validation}.

-\subsection{Evaluation settings}
+\subsection{Evaluation Settings}